igelover/qolab/README.md

 # Target Outcome
 The deliverable will be a proof of concept of the main ideas behind the project motivation.
 A Minimum Viable Product (MVP) that can be tested and feedback gathered, so the product can be enhanced on future iterations by either the same team or others.

+# Build and Run
+Please refer to the instructions [here](./docs/Build.md) to build and run the application.

 # Submission | Summary Report 📝
 <!-- Short Summary of your project for the judges.
 Should not exceed 500 words.
 You can fill this in the later stages of the JAM close to submission -->
 To be updated